|Symptom (in order of appearance 2017-2021)||Speculated Cause|

 |Temperature dysregulation, spontaneous hypothermia (acute, recurring)||Lack of aerobic energy production means less heat produced as a byproduct|

 I think of my symptoms more or less in two categories: nervous system symptoms and immune symptoms.
 The crippling fatigue, cardiac and blood pressure issues, and brain fog strike me as problems mainly stemming from my CNS, while the symptoms that seem more like a viral infection are related to immune system activity: likely the result of my body attempting to rid itself of pathogens causing latent infection.

 During non-crash periods, I could work from my computer for several hours a day.
 I limited any in-person work to the absolute necessities, and only when my energy felt up for it.
 I could do chores around the house if I was careful.
 I still experienced immune activations throughout these non-crash periods, but the fatigue was that of a normal bout of flu, or only slightly worse: generally not bad enough to prevent me from completing the most essential tasks.
-During the past year and a half, I have felt like I have a cold or the flu about 75% of the time.
-I have gotten so used to it that if my nervous system symptoms are manageable, I can present as almost normal.
+From early 2020 to late 2021, I felt like I had a cold or the flu about 75% of the time.
+I got so used to it that if my nervous system symptoms were manageable, I presented as almost normal.

-On the very best days of the past three years, I could exercise, but not much, not hard, and for the most part, my body was not adapting to training, it was just tolerating it.
+On the very best days of of 2019, 2020, and 2021, I could exercise, but not much, not hard, and for the most part, my body was not adapting to training, it was just tolerating it.